Home » African Destinations » Rwanda » Lake Kivu

 Nestled between the rolling hills of western Rwanda and the lush highlands of the Democratic Republic of Congo, Lake Kivu is one of Africa’s most beautiful and tranquil freshwater lakes.
 Stretching along Rwanda’s western border, this expansive lake is part of the Great Rift Valley and offers a refreshing escape from the busy cities and dense forests of the region.

-Activities to do on Lake Kivu
+Top Activities to Enjoy at Lake Kivu

 1. Boat Cruises on the Lake